mlanza/atomic/docs/simulating-actuating.md

 $.swap($stooges, _.conj(_, "Corey")); //queries simulate
 ```

-To actuate the effects, the program would also have to subscribe to and react to any updates made in the atom.
-The most convenient way to provide feedback is sending the updates to the log.
+To actuate the effects, the program would also subscribe to and react to updates made in the atom.
+Thus, anything which is simulated will also be actuated somehow.
+One convenient way is sending these updates to the log.

 ```js
 $.sub($stooges, $.log);